Those who have recently created their own website have certainly heard of WordPress.

 Developers need to master the administration of servers (UNIX / LINUX / APACHE / PHP / DNS, etc.) to achieve optimal security.
 In fact, attacks are not only carried out on the application side but also on the server side.

-In case of need, ARTELABS ICT Services is able to program ad-hoc plugins to be integrated in CMS or extensions programmed ad-hoc.
+ARTELABS is able to program ad-hoc plugins to be integrated in the WP CMS.
+These extensions are programmed according to the customer needs.